cloudyaaron/TXT2PED/README.md

 10. E,G,Z affected_is diseaseB
 11. Z d_twin V

+**Affected attribute must be assign at last or after creating every nodes otherwise an error will rise.**

 ![alt text](https://github.com/cloudyaaron/6112project/blob/master/src/example.jpg "Example pedigree graph")

 More example input can be found in the sampleinput folder.